 PostalAddress schema code:

-Guide on How to Create a PostalAddress Schema
+How to Create a PostalAddress Schema

 Step 1: Fill out the form above as much as possible.